Loloppe/LolighterOld/README.md

 ___
 ## Changelog
 ### Version 2.4
+Fixed a crash caused by white space at end of folder path.
+### Version 2.4
 Removed some of the commented-out codes to clean up a bit.
 Tried to fix the offset issue with osu and osu!mania chart (they don't have the same timing for some reason).
 Fixed the RemoveExcessNotes() method.
 ### Version 2.1 - 2.3